Srkinator/MYMovieFestival/README.md

 # Movie Festival

-Movie Festival is a simple app writen in vannila JavaScript where you can add movies, programs, movies to programs and create a Festivals.
+Movie Festival is a simple app writen in vanilla JavaScript where you can add movies, programs, movies to programs and create a Festivals.

 [DEMO](https://srkinator.github.io/MyMovieFestival/)